sillsm/naivenfts/readme.md

 # A Naive Introduction to NFTs

 We are naive.
 We know nothing about Ethereum, NFTs, anything.
 What do we do?
+Anytime we attend a presentation or read a document about NFTs, we take away confusing generalities that don't make sense, and leave us more confused than before.

+In this naive introduction, we'll learn about NFTs by exploring the source code of the smart contracts directly.
+We'll just muck through function comments and do our best to piece it together.
+We'll only come up for air and reference documentation and specifications as needed to make sense of what we're reading.

 Let's start by examining some of the NFTs that have recently been mentioned in the news.